dstein64/multi-adv-detect/README.md

-# Measuring the Contribution of Multiple Models in Detecting Adversarial Instances
+# Measuring the Contribution of Multiple Model Representations in Detecting Adversarial Instances

 This repository contains the code for [Measuring the Contribution of Multiple Model Representations in Detecting Adversarial Instances](https://arxiv.org/abs/2111.07035).